Worthing Heat Network

 Worthing Town Hall (on a sunny day)

-To bring the Worthing Heat Network and its decarbonising benefits to life, a range of infrastructure, both underground and above, will need to be developed.
+To bring the Worthing Heat Network and its decarbonising benefits to life, a range of infrastructure, both underground and above, needs to be developed.

-Hemiko will need to dig up roads and pavements across the town to install its network of underground pipes.
-The low-carbon energy company is working closely with West Sussex County Council's highways team to ensure that construction will cause as little disruption to road and pavement users as possible.
+Hemiko is digging up roads and pavements across the town to install its network of underground pipes.
+The low-carbon energy company is working closely with West Sussex County Council to ensure that construction causes as little disruption as possible.

-There will be various traffic management programmes in place, to protect both road users and Hemiko's working operatives.
-The works will result in a handful of lane closures, temporary traffic lights, one-way diversions and road closures, affecting Lyndhurst Road, Union Place, High Street, Chapel Road, Park Road and Richmond Road.
+Throughout Hemiko's works, there are various traffic management programmes in place, to protect both road users and working operatives.
+The works can result in lane closures, temporary traffic lights, one-way diversions and road closures.

-Energy centres, which will house the heat pumps, thermal store and other equipment, will also need to be built across the borough - the first of which will be sited next to the High Street multi-storey car park.
-The other energy centres will be built further out of the town centre.
+Energy Hubs, which house the heat pumps, thermal store and other equipment, will also need to be built across the borough - the first of which is sited next to High Street multi-storey car park.
+Other energy centres will need to be built further out of the town centre to expand the network across Worthing.

 Image: Artist's impression of the energy centre in High Street, Worthing